natpuncher/bindlessdi/README.md

 }
 ```

-> Factories shouldn't be binded, it will be resolved out of the box
+> Factories shouldn't be binded, they will be resolved automatically

 ### Working with Unity Objects